Vrtgs/thirtyfour/thirtyfour/README.md

 foundation and adds several high-level features as well as exploring ways to improve the ergonomics of browser automation in Rust.

-## Important changes in v0.30.0

-A number of methods in the `thirtyfour` API have been renamed to more closely align with `fantoccini`, as part of the move towards greater compatibility.
-The existing method names remain but have been deprecated.

-The deprecated methods will remain for the time being, however you should aim to migrate code away from the deprecated methods as soon as is practical.

 ## Features

 - All W3C WebDriver and WebElement methods supported